noeppi-noeppi/voteban-io/README.md

 Here you can adjust the settings of voteban-io.
 To make it work put in a discord channel, a twitch channel or both.
 Then assign it the required instances in the nodecg-io tab.

 The WebSocket-Server may be used to add a listener to a ban.
-It'll send a message to every connected client whenever a bon occurs.
+It'll send a message to every connected client whenever a ban occurs.
 The message looks like this:

 ```json
 {